 That is my story in a nutshell.
 People think of me for those hits, then they move on.
 They don’t give it another thought and yet, I’m grateful for the hits, but there is so much more to what I am.
 I mean it was even ill fitting at the time when I was in the spotlight for one minute.
 It felt ill fitting and I needed to go away.
 I have always felt I was more of a catalog artist.
 That was odd, the whole hit thing anyway.

-Cole had started out as a Jazz singer when she attended Berklee in the early 1990’s.
+Cole started out as a jazz singer when she attended Berklee in the early 1990s.
 She was offered a few record contracts at the time, but she turned them down.
-She felt that she wasn’t good enough to sing Jazz and that she could not meet the standard it took to sing Jazz professionally.
+She felt that she wasn’t good enough to sing Jazz and that she did not meet the standard it took to sing Jazz professionally.
 This surprised me, as I would not think a vocalist as talented as Cole would have this level of insecurities.

 That’s definitely one of the reasons.
 I had 3 or 4 reasons…It’s a waste of one’s life.
 It’s a tragedy to be that cruel to one’s self and deprive yourself of artistic expression, for what?
 I needed to get out of that loop and try and I knew that now having lived at least 25 years in the music business and nearly 50 years in life, I know I can do this.
 I know that I was being unnecessarily mean to myself, and that I have something to say here…It’s time to just try.

 Although what I quickly realized, as our conversation evolved, was that turning these deals down wasn’t just a case of the butterflies, it was a part of Cole’s artistry.
 There was going to be a time to make a Jazz album, and when it was, it had to be done correctly.
-She knew what she wanted from her own Jazz album because it is personal to her.
+She knew what she wanted from her own Jazz album.

 The two Jazz deals that I got…I wouldn’t have been able to make this album [Ballads].
 I think that I would have been pushed by A&R at the record company, and the producer that they were selecting for me, to make it much more shiny and polished and piano based, even choosing some of the songs, and walking into the control room of the studio and requesting certain changes…I wouldn’t have been able to stand my ground.
 You learn that when you are young and you get your first record deal, that you have to make some compromises in order to stay in that place of fortune and power of having a record deal…You have to make compromises, so if I had taken the Jazz deal then, it would have been thick and I wouldn’t have been proud of what I really wanted in my heart.
 I knew who I wanted to work with.
 I wanted it to be rootsy…So finally under the right conditions, me being the record company, me being accustomed to producing myself, and having fans that funded a Kickstarter project, I was able to make it the way I wanted it to be all this time.